Sugar Skull Tattoos

 Things To Consider & Aftecare Tips

-While black and grey sugar skull tattoos are striking in their own way, they don’t have the same impact that vibrant color tattoos do.
+While black and grey sugar skull tattoos are striking in their own way, they don’t have the same effect that vibrant color tattoos do.

 However, the colorful designs that seem so charming in pictures can actually turn out less vibrant than expected, over the years.